ctrapnell/genome551/index.md

 _Discovery of transcritptional enhancers encoded in viral genomes._

 1. What is the experimental schema and why did they devise it?
-2. How are the 5’ transcript ends determined in Fig. 2?
+2. How are the 5’ transcript ends determined in Figure 2?
 How did they estimate the number of transcripts per cell?
 3. How do they show that the enhancement phenomenon is not an artifact of the experimental system?
 4. How well did they localize the sequences responsible for enhancer activity?
 ------